reardencode/freekey/README.md

 [Click here](http://reardencode.github.com/freekey) to give FreeKey a try.

-To build FreeKey from a git checkout, you just need Java (to run [Closure](http://code.google.com/closure/)) and Flex SDK 4.5 in your home directory, to build fkclip (I know, this is stupid, I'll fix it soon).
+To build FreeKey from a git checkout, you just need Java (to run [Closure](http://code.google.com/closure/)) and Flex SDK 4.6 in your home directory, to build fkclip (I know, this is stupid, maybe I'll fix it some day).
 Just checkout FreeKey and run either `redo` (if you have [apenwarr's redo](http://github.com/apenwarrredo) installed) or `build/do` .
 The resulting index.html is a complete FreeKey, open it in your browser and have fun.

 To use FreeKey, you need an Amazon S3 account and a bucket for it.
 When you open FreeKey for the first time in any browser, you will be asked for your Amazon AWS credentials and S3 bucket.
 This information is never sent to anyone, but is instead stored AES encrypted with your password in your browser's localStorage system.